-The purpose of the proposal is to amend Exchange Rule 515(c) to implement a new procedure for certain orders on the Book and to clarify how price protection is established for orders in various market states.
-The proposal will (i) propose a new behavior of the price protection process to remove certain orders immediately following the commencement of a trading halt and at the end of each trading session, (ii) clarify the method for establishing a price protection limit for orders received prior to the opening, and (iii) clarify the method for establishing a session, either from the prior day's trading session or before a trading halt.
+The purpose of the proposal is to amend Exchange Rule 515(c) to implement a new procedure for certain orders on the Book3 and to clarify how price protection is established for orders in various market states.
+The proposal will (i) propose a new behavior of the price protection process to remove certain orders immediately following the commencement of a trading halt and at the end of each trading session, (ii) clarify the method for establishing a price protection limit for orders received prior to the opening, and (iii) clarify the method for establishing a price protection limit for orders remaining on the Book from a prior trading session, either from the prior day's trading session or before a trading halt.